hcmarque/AzureOpenAI/README.md

 ## Examples of API utilization and services utilization

+### Using Power Apps to access Azure OpenAI services

 You can use Microsoft Power Apps to access Azure OpenAI services.
 Power Apps is a low-code platform that allows you to build custom business applications for web and mobile devices.
 You can use Power Apps to connect to a variety of data sources, including Azure OpenAI APIs, and to build custom applications that interact with the data provided by the API.

 Here's a general outline of how you can use Power Apps to access Azure OpenAI services: